CodeLychee/ConsoleBasedLinkShortnerJava/README.md

 ## Contact

-For any questions or suggestions, please contact `your-email@example.com`.
+For any questions or suggestions, please contact `watermelonpumpkin67@gmail.com`.

----

-Replace `your-username` and `your-email@example.com` with your actual GitHub username and contact email before using this README.